GC-public-learning/formation_laravel_5.8/12_BelongsTo_and_HasMany.md

 # BelongsTo & HasMany

-### the goal :  create severals models and manage relations betweens them
+### the goal :  create severals models and manage relations between them

 1) create a new model "Company" with its migration file , open laragon terminal :
 ~~~